-The Miller Center is pleased to offer members the ability to submit projects to be printed on the center’s 3D printer.
+The Miller Center is pleased to offer members the ability to submit projects to be printed on the center’s 3D printers.
 The 3D Printer can create a physical object based on a design supplied as a digital file.
 These can be designs you’ve created yourself, or designs you’ve obtained from another source and have permission to use.

 What file formats can be used with the 3D printer?